Schreiber Charity Golf Classic Beneficiary Program

 - Serve the people of a community that houses a Schreiber facility.

-- Conduct business without discrimination on the basis of race, religion, gender, sexual preference, age, marital status, disability or national origin.
+- Conduct business without discrimination on the basis of race, color, sex, pregnancy, sexual orientation, gender identity or expression, gender stereotypes, national origin, ancestry, religion, creed, age, disability, marital status, military or veteran’s status.

 What types of organizations and programming does Schreiber support?